ckeditor/ckeditor5-angular/README.md

 The component implements the [`ControlValueAccessor`](https://angular.io/api/forms/ControlValueAccessor) interface and works with the `ngModel`.

-1. Create some model in you component to share with the editor:
+1. Create some model in your component to share with the editor:
    ```ts
    @Component( {
    	...